 Got an idea about a topic that you think should be covered on this site or a suggestion for a Health and Wellbeing activity that you’d like to see organised?
 Get in touch with us by emailing email@example.com

-Making your bedroom your own in halls Moving into halls can be difficult for a number of reasons… we want you to be able to make it feel like home without fearing the damage bills at the end of the year.
+Moving into halls can be difficult for a number of reasons… We want you to be able to make it feel like home without fearing the damage bills at the end of the year.

 Here are our top tips for making your bedroom your own whilst avoiding those dreaded bills: